 A warranty deed is used when a seller of a property needs to demonstrate they hold the title to the real estate and that they can legally sell it to a buyer.
 The deed will look at the history of the property in addition to the current grantor's ownership.
 The warranty deed will cover many different covenants.

-This property law deed will require a lot of information in order to be legally binding.
-Since this is the deed being used to transfer property from one person to another, it is important to have as much accurate information as you have access to.
+This property law deed requires a great deal of information in order to be legally binding.
+Since this is a deed being used to transfer property from one person to another, it is important to have as much accurate information as you have access to.

 It can be beneficial to seek legal advice and have your counsel review your completed warranty deed to ensure you have included all necessary information in the document to allow you to transfer properties.